MarkStreek/QuintorCatalogBackEnd/README.md

 ### Model

-The model package in the project is a very basic package which contains only two classes.
-These classes are only used for two tasks: (1) as a JSON incoming request or (2) as a JSON outgoing response.
+The model package in the project is a very basic package.
+The classes are only used for two tasks: (1) as a JSON incoming request or (2) as a JSON outgoing response.

 ```java
 // LoginRequest.java